Post-OCR Paragraph Recognition by Graph Convolutional Networks: Introduction

-\IEEEPARstart{D}{ocument} image understanding is a task to recognize, structure, and understand the contents of document images, and is a key technology to digitally process and consume such document images.
-If we regard any images containing structured text as document images, they are ubiquitous and can be found in numerous applications.
+Document image understanding is a task to recognize, structure, and understand the contents of document images, and is a key technology to digitally process and consume such images, which are ubiquitous and can be found in numerous applications.
 Document image understanding enables the conversion of such documents into a digital format with rich structure and semantic information and makes them available for subsequent information tasks.

 A document can be represented by its semantic structure and physical structure~\cite{Horak-Computer-1985}.
 The task to recover the semantic structure is called logical layout analysis~\cite{Cattoni-IRST-1998} or semantic structure extraction~\cite{Yang-CVPR-2017} while the task to recover the physical structure is called geometric (physical, or structural) layout analysis~\cite{Cattoni-IRST-1998}.
 These tasks are critical subproblems of document image understanding.